-CSP: 5.1 Strategic Planning and Governance Creating an integrated and well maintained transport system is an important local priority 5.1.1 Council's Planning is integrated and long term.
-5.1.2 Council's decision making on all matters is transparent, accessible and accountable.
-5.1.3 Council will continually review its service provision to ensure best possible outcomes for the community.
-5.1.4 Encourage increased community participation in planning and policy development.
-5.1.5 The needs of our community will be reflected in Local, State and Regional Plans.
-5.2 Management of Aboriginal and Non Aboriginal Heritage and the Built Environment Our planning and actions will ensure that Aboriginal and Non Aboriginal heritage are integral to our 5.2.1 City 5.2.2 Encourage and implement progressive urban design, sensitive to environment and heritage issues.
-Sympathetic, adaptive and creative uses for heritage sites and buildings across the City will be 5.2.3 encouraged and promoted.
-As a community, we will identify ways to become better connected with our Aboriginal people, their 5.2.4 history and culture.
-5.3 Shaping our Growth 5.3.1 Growth and change in the Hawkesbury will be identified, planned for and valued by the community.
-The diverse housing needs of our community will be met through research, active partnerships and 5.3.2 planned development.
-Plan for a balance of agriculture, natural environment and housing that delivers viable rural 5.3.3 production and maintains rural character.
-2.5 Cultural development and heritage 2.5.1 Encourage and support all residents to participate in all aspects of community, cultural and civic life.
-Provide community and cultural services through a range of affordable and accessible facilities.
-2.5.2 2.5.3 Recognise, conserve and promote the areas history and heritage for current and future generations.
+CSP: 5.1 Strategic Planning and Governance

+Creating an integrated and well maintained transport system is an important local priority

+- 5.1.1 Council's Planning is integrated and long term. - 5.1.2 Council's decision making on all matters is transparent, accessible and accountable. - 5.1.3 Council will continually review its service provision to ensure best possible outcomes for the community. - 5.1.4 Encourage increased community participation in planning and policy development. - 5.1.5 The needs of our community will be reflected in Local, State and Regional Plans.

+5.2 Management of Aboriginal and Non Aboriginal Heritage and the Built Environment

+Value, protect and enhance our built environment as well as our relationship to Aboriginal and Non Aboriginal history

+- Our planning and actions will ensure that Aboriginal and Non Aboriginal heritage are integral to our City - 5.2.2 Encourage and implement progressive urban design, sensitive to environment and heritage issues. - 5.2.3 Sympathetic, adaptive and creative uses for heritage sites and buildings across the City will be encouraged and promoted. - As a community, we will identify ways to become better connected with our Aboriginal people, their history and culture.

+5.3 Shaping our Growth

+Respond proactively to planning and the development of the right local infrastructure

+- 5.3.1 Growth and change in the Hawkesbury will be identified, planned for and valued by the community. - The diverse housing needs of our community will be met through research, active partnerships and planned development. - Plan for a balance of agriculture, natural environment and housing that delivers viable rural production and maintains rural character.

+2.5 Cultural development and heritage

+Enable broad and rich celebration of our local culture and significant heritage

+- 2.5.1 Encourage and support all residents to participate in all aspects of community, cultural and civic life. - 2.5.2 Provide community and cultural services through a range of affordable and accessible facilities. - 2.5.3 Recognise, conserve and promote the areas history and heritage for current and future generations.